- 4DHeritage team

 From traditional model building to 3D printing

-3D printing overcomes these challenges through an additive manufacturing process, where the 3D models is created directly from a digital file (STL).
+3D printing overcomes these challenges of creating organic, complex shapes through an additive manufacturing process.
+With 3D printing 3D models can be created directly from a digital file (STL).
 Polygons can be used to create complex shapes, with ever greater numbers and smaller sizes of the faces yielding greater accuracy.

 This approach can be used to illustrated natural as well as built heritage.
 The picture below is a 3D model of Uluru or Ayers’s Rock.
 Uluru is a UNESCO World Heritage Site.
 The rock and the setting are equally important as the area around the formation is home to an abundance of springs, waterholes, rock caves and ancient paintings; and it’s the great rock is offset by the flat, arid land around it.